dhanalakshmip01/learn-terraform/README.md

 You can **write reusable Terraform code**.

 ---
-## 📅 Day 8 – Terraform State (Core Concepts)

-### You Will Learn
-- What Terraform state is
-- Why state is critical
-- State drift
-- Risks of local state

-### Hands-On
-- Inspect `terraform.tfstate`
-- Understand state vs real resources

-### Outcome
-You understand **Terraform’s most critical concept**.

----

-## 📅 Day 9 – Remote Backend & State Locking

-### You Will Learn
-- Local vs remote state
-- Remote backend benefits
-- State locking
-- Concurrent runs problem

-### Hands-On
-- Configure remote backend (conceptual or real)
-- Observe state locking behavior

-### Outcome
-You understand **team-safe Terraform usage**.

----

-## 📅 Day 10 – Advanced State Management & Import
+## 📅 Day 8 – Advanced State Management & Import

 ### You Will Learn
 - `terraform state` commands